venkatramana-b/GitFundametals/README.md

 What does Metricbeat record?_
 Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

+The configuration details of each machine may be found below.
+(Add the table with IP address details)

+Access Policies

+The machines on the internal network are not exposed to the public Internet.
+Only the ___Jump-Box-Provisioner__ machine can accept connections from the Internet.
+Access to this machine is only allowed from the following IP addresses:

+-	Workstation MY Public IP through TCP 5601
+Machines within the network can only be accessed by __Workstation and Jump-Box-Provisioner through SSH Jumb-Box___.

+Which machine did you allow to access your ELK VM?
+Jump-Box-Provisioner IP : 10.1.0.4 via SSH port 22 What was its IP address?_
+Workstation MY Public IP via port TCP 5601

+A summary of the access policies in place can be found in the table below.
+(Add the table below)

+Elk Configuration

+Ansible was used to automate configuration of the ELK machine.
+No configuration was performed manually, which is advantageous because...
+What is the main advantage of automating configuration with Ansible?_ Ansible lets you quickly and easily deploy multitier applications through a YAML playbook.
+No need to write custom code to automate your systems.
+Ansible will also figure out how to get your systems to the state you want them to be in.

+The playbook implements the following tasks:
+In 3-5 bullets, explain the steps of the ELK installation play.
+E.g., install Docker; download image; etc._
+To specify a different group of machines - name: Config elk VM with Docker
+hosts: elk
+become: true
+tasks:
+To install Docker.io

+-	name: Install docker.io apt:

+update_cache: yes
+force_apt_get: yes
+name: docker.io

+state: present
+To install Python-pip

+-	name: Install python3-pip apt:

+force_apt_get: yes

+name: python3-pip
+state: present

+# Use pip module (It will default to pip3)

+-	name: Install Docker module pip:

+name: docker
+state: present

+`docker`, which is the Docker Python pip module.
+To Increase Virtual Memory

+-	name: Use more memory sysctl:

+name: vm.max_map_count
+value: '262144'
+state: present
+reload: yes

+Download and Launch ELK Docker Container (image sebp/elk)

+-	name: Download and launch a docker elk container docker_container:

+name: elk
+image: sebp/elk:761
+state: started
+restart_policy: always

+Published ports 5044, 5601 and 9200 were made available published_ports:

+-	5601:5601
+-	9200:9200
+-	5044:5044

+The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

+Connect to jump-Box-Provisioner VM

+(Add the sudo container list diagram)